arcus/education_modules/docs/faq.md

 </details>

 <details><summary><strong>If I create new materials when adapting DART to my needs, can I contribute them back?</strong></summary>
-Absolutely, we are always looking for collaborators to contribute material in their areas of expertise.
+Absolutely, we are always looking for collaborators to contribute material in their areas of expertise, and you will receive authorship credit for everything you write.
 If you contribute material back to the DART program, it will go through our rigorous quality assurance process before it is added to our offerings.</details>

 ## Who is the DART team?